dechamps/yabe/CodeExamples/Readme.txt

 	Ready with small modifications (Gpio) for Intel/Edison, Texas/BeagleBone, and a
 	lot of Linux plateforms with Mono installed.

+RaspberryNetCore
+	The exact copy of RaspberrySample in a visual Studio NetCore ready project

 Enocean/Bacnet Gateway
 	A work done by Christopher Guenther, using AnotherStorageImplementation, is available at : http://sourceforge.net/projects/enocean-csharp/